 Maple-Lemon Electrolyte Water (Sports Drink Replacement)

-This Maple-Lemon Electrolyte Water is a homemade sort of Gatorade for those of you that are very physically active or for whatever reason are trying to consume more salt/minerals (sometimes it’s prescribed for low blood pressure or adrenal fatigue… I’ve had mixed results with that myself).
-The point is it’s a much tastier, healthier way to get some mineral-rich fluids than chugging salt water or an additive-laden, artificially-flavored sports drink from the store (plus, you probably already have the ingredients on hand).
-It’s just sweet enough to be appetizing and just salty enough to make you want to drink more to quench your thirst!
-P.S.
-This recipe is also good with orange or lime juice.
+This Maple-Lemon Electrolyte Water is a homemade sort of Gatorade for those of you that are physically active or for whatever reason need a quick, easy to consume source of glucose and electrolytes (for me, that’s days my IBS flares and my tummy hurts too much to eat anything, but I’m also losing a lot of fluids if you know what I mean).
+The point is it’s a much tastier, healthier way to get some fluids than chugging an additive-laden, artificially-dyed sports drink from the store.
+Plus, you probably already have the ingredients on hand, so it’s cheaper, too!
+It’s just sweet enough to be appetizing and just salty enough to make you want to drink more to quench your thirst.
+This recipe is also good with orange or lime juice, but please note that its not a replacement for any medical advice.
+(If your doctor tells you to drink pedialyte, you should probably grab a pedialyte.)

 Keep Your Health on Track